 I’m pretty sure that the fact that moms do this on a regular basis clearly indicates we have superpowers.

-Errands with my kids usually just involve grocery shopping, visiting the library, or checking Goodwill for deals.
+Errands with my kids usually just involves grocery shopping (Costco or Whole Foods), visiting the library, or browsing the toy store or book store.
 But yesterday was all about Christmas shopping, and we had a great time picking out gifts and planning handmade projects for our family.